Serverr1/social-media-dapp-tutorial/README.md

 1. An `address` for the user who created the comment.
 2. A `string` for the description.

-We then declare 2 mapping variables - one called `posts`, which will map each post index to a Post `struct`, and one called `commentsMapping`, which will map each post index to an `array` of Comment `structs`.
+We then declare 3 mapping variables - one called `posts`, which will map each post index to a Post `struct`, the second one called `commentsMapping` and the last one is called `liked` which will map an address to a nested mapping which then maps a post `index` to a `boolean` value used to keep track of the posts liked by an address, which will map each post index to an `array` of Comment `structs`.

 ```solidity
 function newPost(